pejhvaman/mapout/README.md

 - Sort workouts based on specific criteria
 - Restore objects from localStorage after page reload ✅Implemented
 - More intuitive UI messages and confirmations for better user experience ✅Implemented
-- Ability to position the map to show all workouts
+- Ability to position the map to show all workouts ✅Implemented

 ### Upcoming advanced features: